This has been one of the warmest and dryest summers on record, but one day, it's sure to break! It has to!

 Host a Paddington party

 Everyone loves Paddington bear.
-So why not host a Paddington party to celebrate Paddington 2’s DVD release with a showing of the film and an indoor picnic of marmalade sandwiches.
+So why not host a Paddington party.
+Make sure you get your hands on a Paddington DVD, and put together an indoor picnic of marmalade sandwiches.
 You can even dim the lights like you're at the cinema!
 Little navy coat and red hat optional...

 host your own Balloon bath tub races

 Bath sponges, balloons and a few plastic tubes are all you need to make these super fun balloon speedboats.
 Fill the tub, organise a race and watch the laughter unfold.
 Even the big kids will want to get involved with this one.